 You have to keep growing your love if you expect it to sustain you through the “better or worse.”
-I wish we would have had that advice at the beginning of our marriage.
+How we wish we would have had that advice at the beginning of our marriage!

-As I look back I can say that we love each other now more than ever before.
-Thank you Lord.
+As we look back we can each say that we love each other now more than ever before.
+Thank you Lord!

 Because of what we’ve been learning to build a great marriage, Marriage Missions was born.
 And God breathed even more life into it to cause this ministry to have an international presence.
 We are truly humbled by all of this.
 We are just ordinary people who participate with an Amazing God.
 And because of it, we witness miracles every day.